HackBeanpot/hoist-ghost/README.md

 be configured to use whatever you want.
 The two places you'll want to configure are found in post.hbs and default.hbs.

-You'll also need to bring your own [Typekit](https://typekit.com/) account.
-The fonts we use are [Expo Serif Pro](https://typekit.com/fonts/expo-serif-pro), and [Proxima Nova](https://typekit.com/fonts/proxima-nova).
-Add your embed code in default.hbs, in the head.
-Alternativly, you could edit the css to use free fonts.

-We use google analytics to monitor our blog, add your tracking code to default.hbs, in the script tag just before the closing body tag.

-If you want to edit the sidebar, for example adding tag links or a description, look inside default.hbs, in the sidebar element.
+If you want to edit the sidebar, for example adding tag links or a description, look inside `default.hbs`, in the sidebar element.

 ###Using theme elements

-Too add a "discuss this article on twitter" call to action in the footer, simply add
+To add a "discuss this article on twitter" call to action in the footer, simply add

     <div id="twitter" data-link="https://twitter.com/hoistapps/status/557665010806452225"></div>